naquib555/zcc/README.md

         java -jar target/zcc.jar
 ```
 * Option#2 (building the application and running: for this option you will require Maven 3.x)<br />
-If you want to build the project and run the application with ```java -jar``` command, then execute the following commands:
+If you want to build the project and run the application, then execute the following commands:
 ```
         mvn clean package

         java -jar target/zcc.jar
         or
         mvn spring-boot:run